awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 **To launch an instance using an AWS Systems Manager parameter instead of an AMI ID \(AWS CLI\)**
 The following example uses the Systems Manager parameter `golden-ami` to launch an `m5.xlarge` instance\.
 The parameter points to an AMI ID\.

-To specify the parameter in the command, use the following syntax: `resolve:ssm:parameter-name`, where `resolve:ssm` is the standard prefix and `parameter-name` is the unique parameter name\.
+To specify the parameter in the command, use the following syntax: `resolve:ssm:/parameter-name`, where `resolve:ssm` is the standard prefix and `parameter-name` is the unique parameter name\.
 Note that the parameter name is case\-sensitive\.
+Backslashes for the parameter name are only necessary when the parameter is part of a hierarchy, for example, `/amis/production/golden-ami`\.
+You can omit the backslash if the parameter is not part of a hierarchy\.

 In this example, the `--count` and `--security-group` parameters are not included\.
 For `--count`, the default is 1\.
 If you have a default VPC and a default security group, they are used\.

 ```
 aws ec2 run-instances \
-    --image-id resolve:ssm:golden-ami \
+    --image-id resolve:ssm:/golden-ami \
     --instance-type m5.xlarge \
     --key-name MyKeyPair
 ```